The thundering paused every few minutes; the air rose heavy in anticipation

 clouds of dust mushroomed into the air not far from where they worked.

-telepathic warning was sent to all nearby, but Atlak was distracted by the
+A telepathic warning was sent to all nearby, but Atlak was distracted by a

 Most of the Pikatan were rounded up before any large amounts of damage were